freedomofpress/webcat-spec/server.md

   "quorum": "Trusted-Bloc"
 }
 ```

+_TODO: JSON isn't great for this, given that in the original format was designed to be ordered and parsed line by line, to resolve groups and witnesses dependencies._

 #### 4.2 `witnesses`
 This field MUST be a dictionary mapping witness identifiers (strings) to base64-encoded Ed25519 public keys.